-ECINS Helps UK Rescue Vulnerable Children from Drug Trafficking
+ECINS Helps UK Rescue Vulnerable Youth from Drug Trafficking

-- MOPAC established a 3-year funding program to assist the top 600 vulnerable children being used as drug traffickers.
+- MOPAC established a three-year funding program to assist the top 600 vulnerable youths being exploited as drug traffickers.

 - More than 600 children were helped in the first year alone, increasing the support goals to 260% more people than originally planned, all within the same original budget.

 - Over 700 hours in administration time saved per year.